dritter321/fashion-mnist/README.md

 # conti-mle
 Homework for Senior Machine Learning Engineer - DevOps focus

-This repository demonstrates the ML workflow and deployment of an Fashion MNIST image recognition model and service.
+This repository demonstrates the ML workflow and deployment of a Fashion MNIST image recognition model and service.
+This is the recommended and chosen dataset as image processing is a relevant domain for the current position.

-* The model is trained with PyTorch Lightning and Torchvision libraries.
+* The model is trained with PyTorch, PyTorch Lightning, and Torchvision libraries.
 * The workflow is orchestrated with GitHub Actions.
   (GHA is preferred over Airflow for the orchestration because of the model's lightweight requirements)